openstack/openstack-manuals/doc/user-guide/source/backup_db.rst

 =============================

-You can use Database services to backup a database and store the backup artifact in the Object Storage module.
+You can use Database services to backup a database and store the backup artifact in the Object Storage service.
 Later on, if the original database is damaged, you can use the backup artifact to restore the database.
 The restore process creates a database instance.